francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 ### 2.2.
 Apply the Ingress

-Use `kubectl apply` to create the ingress on the cluster:
+Use `kubectl apply` to create the Ingress on the cluster:

 ```shell
 % kubectl -n whoami apply -f kubernetes/traefik/whoami/manifests/ingress.yaml